vsrinivas/fuchsia/development/workflows/build_and_pave_quickstart.md

 NOTE: If desired, the device can be re-paved using Zedboot USB as per steps 4-5 in the previous section.
 This is slower, but may be necessary in some cases where the system handles the OTA less than gracefully.

+## Troubleshooting

+1. Having '.' in your PATH may cause `fx full-build` to fail.
+The script will change the working directory such that it may create conflicts between the commands it uses (e.g. `touch`) and the binaries in the working directory.